-As the year comes to an end, many of you are probably gearing up to make New Year’s resolutions and clean up the ol’ diet after a few months of too much sugar.
+As we begin a new year, many of you may have resolutions to clean up the ol' diet after a few months of too much sugar.

-I’ve been eating low sugar now for almost three years, since Sam was born.
-It’s one of the best things I’ve ever done for myself!
+I've been eating low sugar now for almost seven years, since Sam was born.
+It's one of the best things I've ever done for myself!

 With certain controversial foods, people can argue that there are benefits in contrast to the negatives.
 With sugar, however, there really are NO benefits.